 - “This posture is dedicated to Matsya the Fish Incarnation of Visnu, the source and maintainer of the universe and of all things.”
 (B.K.S.
 Iyengar)

-Asana Digests are precisely organized so that you can quickly get what you need.
-Please select from the menu above and be sure to review any contraindications and cautions.
+Asana Digests are precisely organized so that you can quickly pinpoint what you need in the moment.

 To view this page and thousands more, we invite you to join Yoga Teacher Central, serving teachers since 2012.